-Entering his fourth year in office, French president Nicolas Sarkozy has to cope with a public increasingly weary with his policies and political challenges from within his own party.
+Entering his fourth year in office, French president Nicolas Sarkozy has to cope with a public increasingly wary of his policies and political challenges from within his own party.

 The policy is not without precedent.
-Some 400,000 Roma are estimated to live in France as part of established communities.
-An additional 12,000 from Eastern Europe roam the country illegally.
-Last year, more than 10,000 Roma were sent back.
+Some 400,000 Roma are believed to live in France as part of established communities.
+An estimated 12,000 roam the country illegally.
+Last year, more than 10,000 were sent back.

-The expulsion strategy followed two equally controversial proposals.
-One is to strip criminals of foreign birth of their nationality; the other, to imprison the parents of juvenile delinquents.
+The expulsion strategy followed two other controversial proposals.
+One is to strip criminals of foreign birth of their nationality, the other to imprison the parents of juvenile delinquents.

-The president has been trying to boost his appeal with populist law and order measures but the upcoming presidential election of 2012 is likely to be dominated by economic issues.
+The president has tried to boost his appeal with populist law-and-order measures, but the upcoming presidential election is more likely to be dominated by economic issues.

-Other potential contenders include Martine Aubry, leader of the Parti socialiste since November 2008 and daughter of former European Commission President Jacques Delors as well as François Bayrou, president of the Democratic Movement and self proclaimed Third Way centrist.
+Other contenders include Martine Aubry, the daughter of former European Commission president Jacques Delors, and François Bayrou, a centrist.